leanjs/leanjs/packages/react/README.md

 ### `HostProvider`

-You have to **call [createRuntimeBindings](#createruntimebindings) to create a `HostProvider` component** before you use it. `HostProvider` stores in the React context values that are shared across apps hosted in the same component tree.
+You have to **call [createRuntimeBindings](#createruntimebindings) to create a `HostProvider` component** before you use it. `HostProvider` stores in a React context values that are shared across apps hosted in the same component tree.
 Props:

 #### `runtime` prop - required